dieguque/Fundraising_Project/README.md

-# Fundraising_Project
+# Fundraising Project
-Fundraising Prject at the MTA subways stations
+Fundraising at the NYC subways stations (MTA)